 Here are some simple ways to look after yourself and align your body with the natural rhythm of spring:

 Move your body.
 Whatever form of exercise you choose, know that by doing so, you are moving energy in your body and warding off stagnation.

 The colour green is associated with the wood element, wear green clothes and/or fill your house with plants.
 This will help soothe the liver or tonify it if you are feeling deficient.

 Connect with the wood element on a practical, basic level by visiting botanical gardens or woodland where there is an abundance of evergreen trees and shrubs.

 Chose upright poses in yoga.
 Concentrate on standing poses to feel the connection with the earth.
-SOL yoga teacher Clem has created a sequence for spring and you can find the video on our recent post about establishing a daily yoga practice here.

 Eat blood nourishing, sour food and lots of fresh young leafy greens.
 Lizzie will be sharing some delicious seasonal spring recipes soon.